Emotion vs Styled Components

 Remember both libraries have their own trade-offs and their performance is impacted based on project-specific needs, structure, and usage.
 Therefore, take into account these parameters before making a choice between Styled Components and Emotion for your project.

-In this section, we're going to delve into real-world examples and use cases of Styled Components and Emotion.
+In this section, we'll look at how Styled Components and Emotion are used in real projects.
 We'll see how these libraries can affect the quality of your code, productivity, and user experience.

 import styled from 'styled-components';